-This is one of my favorite HIIT workouts to do when I’m done lifting weights to activate the afterburn effect (continue to burn calories up to 8-24 hours after exercising).
-I do not do it every time I’m done lifting weights.
+This is one of my favorite fast fat burning workouts to do!
+It activates the afterburn effect (afterburn effect: continue to burn calories up to 8-24 hours after exercising).
+I do not do it every day.
 It just depends on how I’m feeling, my current goals, or if I am in a hurry and do not have time to go to the gym.

 Before you start I would advise you to have a stopwatch handy or use your smartphone for a stopwatch.
 If your phone does not have one built into the software go into the app store and download one.

-Here is a quick rundown on how I approach this workout:
+Here is a quick rundown on how I approach this fast fat burning workout:

 - Make a list of 4 exercises